Two Islands - Franklin Square

-This public art project was developed with the aim of representing the tangible and intangible layers of history and meaning in Franklin Square.
+Two Islands was developed with the aim of representing the tangible and intangible layers of history and meaning in Franklin Square, a high-profile public park in the city centre.

 Artwork title: Two Islands